pbrandt1/mdnb/README.md

 ## Customization

+Copy the default mdnb.json file and change what you want.
+Put it in the root directory of your thing.
+If you don't want to clutter your root, you can use the `-f` option, like `mdnb -f "some/config/file.json"`.

 You probably know some css.
 Probably more than me.
 I'd say you should dive in and override whatever you want.